 Why is automation necessary?

-If a growing SME is undertaking a much larger number of daily transactions than when they installed their accounts software, something has to change to facilitate this growth.
-The amount of manual tasks simply cannot be completed on time by the same number of existing personnel.
+As an SME grows to take on more and more daily transactions, something must change to allow this growth.
+The sheer number of new manual tasks simply cannot be completed on time by the same amount of staff.
 Additionally, the finance manager won’t have enough hours in the day to provide accurate financial forecasts that steer the business in the right direction.

 As a business leader, you obviously don’t want ongoing operating costs to spiral – or the wage bill to increase unnecessarily.
 The answer is streamlining the operating costs and utilising the knowledge within your management team more effectively.